elyrodso/main-website/user-agreement.markdown

 *   Any action done by a subuser on your services and servers will not be handled by our support team.
 *   Corruption and lack of backups will not be handled by our support team.
 *   Any type of cryptocurrency mining, hacking, bruteforce, overloading of nodes or breaking EULA's of software available on our services are absolutely not allowed.
 *   Any kind of selling/reselling of your services or servers is strictly forbidden.
-This does not include any sort of reseller packages (e.g. Reselling Website Hosting).
+This situation can be discussed by you using our support team.

 ### Cancelling the service

 Upon cancellation of your account by you, all your important data will be deleted in accordance with our Privacy Policy.
-If your account has any kind of payment to be approved, it will be cancelled within two days.
-If you have made a purchase within 24 hours before cancelling your account, you will be refunded according to our Refund Policy after creating a ticket requesting the refund.
+If your account has any kind of payment to be approved, it will be refunded after contacting the support team.
+We give you a refund using the amount of days of your subscription compared to the unused days, you need request the refund through the support team without using other unofficial methods.

 We will not have any means of return for the loss of your servers and services registered to your now deleted account.
 You must agree that any next account you create will be fully reset to the default.

 ### Payment Gateways

 You are not allowed to chargeback or ask the refund in our Payment Gateways (E.g PayPal, bank accounts).
 You should use our Refund Policy and contact us to resolve the situation properly.
-Any chargeback or Payment Gateways refund will terminate your account indefinitely until you pay the chargeback fee + Service paid amount + 10% situation fee.
+Any chargeback or Payment Gateways refund will terminate your account indefinitely until you pay the amount paid + 5 GBP fee.

 ### Inactivity System

-ALL your servers and services will be DELETED after a period of inactivity of you of 13 DAYS.
+All your servers and services will be SUSPENSED after a period inactivity of 7 DAYS from you.
+After a period of 14 DAYS being suspended, your server will be deleted.
 You have the right to reset this count by logging back into your account from the Client Panel.
 In case your servers and services are deleted, we will not be responsible for the loss of files and backups.

-### Support for FalixNodes/Falix services
+### Support for FalixNodes services

 You agree that any support you receive from other users who are not our official support team is entirely subjective and does not represent our intentions, support, choices, changes or updates.
 You agree that also our official support team will not prioritize your support request, excluding only those that we consider of priority resolution.